textventure/spec/README.md

 # Introduction

-This document is the specification for Textventure.
+This document is the specification for [textventure](https://textventure.org).

 # Format